 Leo has served as the Executive Director of The Arc of Massachusetts, an advocacy organization which works on behalf of people with disabilities and families since November 1991.
 Prior to his present role he headed a multi-service affiliate of The Arc (South Shore).
 Sarkissian has participated for decades in state and federal advocacy campaigns while volunteering within and outside his field.
 He edited three editions of a handbook for families on housing, “Building a Future”.

-Maura is the Director of Government Affairs for The Arc and The Director of Operation House Call.
+Maura is the Senior Director of Government Affairs and Health Policy for The Arc and The Director of Operation House Call.
 She has a master’s degree in public administration from Suffolk University and her LEND certificate from UMMS.
 She is currently an instructor at 4 medical schools and, she has extensive experience in advocacy related to health policy.
 Maura is a strong advocate, giving testimony and partnering with stakeholders to support legislation and funding for individuals with disabilities.

 Joshua was born and raised in the Central Florida area.
 He started working as a Direct support staff doing Intensive behavioral therapy with adolescents and young adults with profound behavioral challenges.
 Joshua has worked over the past 15 years supporting people with Developmental Disabilities in various leadership and supervisory roles.
 In January 2014 Joshua took over as Director of Day Habilitation in Minute Man Arc in Concord, MA.